JoeBee/HiMarine-Invoicing/README.md

   - Data table location
   - Description and price columns

-### Step 2: Process Data
+### Step 2: Review Data
-- Go to the "Process Data" tab
+- Go to the "Price List" tab to review and select items
 - Click "Process Supplier Files"
 - Review the processed data (sorted by description, then price)
 - Check the "Include" checkbox for items you want to invoice